Vicky0522/Xinyue-Chen/index.md

 ## About me
-I am a senior research engineer at Damo Research, Alibaba Group, where I focus on researching video enhancement and editing.
+I am a senior research engineer at Damo Academy, Alibaba Group, where I focus on researching video enhancement and editing.
 Prior to joining Alibaba, I earned my M.Sc. degree in computer science and technology from Tsinghua University, where I was advised by [Kun Xu](https://cg.cs.tsinghua.edu.cn/people/~kun/).
 I also hold a B.Sc. in fundamental physics and mathematics from Tsinghua University.

 My research interests span several areas, including deep learning, computer vision, and image and video analysis and enhancement.
 I am also interested in exploring the applications of natural language processing in multimedia analysis.